CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Conclusion

 \section{Conclusion}

-Our findings demonstrate that an inhomogeneous early phase of inflation is a viable explanation for the observed hemispherical power asymmetry of the CMB.
+Our findings suggest that a brief inhomogeneous phase of inflation is a possible mechanism for the observed hemispherical power asymmetry of the CMB.
 By assuming that the metric at an early stage of inflation shows a small deviation from homogeneity, implemented with a long-wavelength perturbation, we obtain a direction-dependent power spectrum that naturally produces hemispheric differences in CMB power.
-The predicted signature, the nonzero correlations between adjacent multipoles $(\ell, \ell+1)$, is detected in the Planck data, with the scale-dependent pattern of these correlations in good agreement with theoretical expectations, while being consistent with all constraints.
-In particular, it satisfies the CMB constraints and is consistent with the structure formation data.
-Hence, the early inhomogeneous inflation framework opens up a promising avenue to explain small deviations from isotropy seen in cosmological data.
+The resulting signature, the nonzero correlations between adjacent multipoles $(\ell, \ell+1)$, is found in the Planck data with a statistical significance of about 3 sigmas.
+The observed scale-dependence of these correlations also agrees with theoretical expectations.
+Hence, the early inhomogeneous phase of inflation opens up a promising avenue to explain small deviations from isotropy seen in cosmological data.

-In summary, we have shown that a brief departure from perfect isotropy and homogeneity during inflation can leave an imprint detectable in today’s Universe.
-The hemispherical power asymmetry in the CMB can be seen as a fossil remnant of pre-inflationary structure, encoded as off-diagonal mode coupling in the temperature field.
-Our work provides a concrete implementation of this idea and demonstrates its consistency with observations.
-Future investigations will further test this mechanism, for instance, by examining polarization maps or higher-resolution data, and by refining the model of initial perturbations.
-This contributes to a deeper understanding of how initial conditions in the inflationary era could influence the largest observable scales in the Universe today, offering insight into physics beyond the standard cosmological paradigm.